 3. Show your formula

 If your question is about a formula, show the exact formula you are trying to use.
-This helps people understand how you are thinking about the problem, and also shows effort on you part.
+This helps people understand how you are thinking about the problem.

 4. Include a screen shot

 A picture is worth a thousand words.
-A simple image can be more effective than almost any amount of explanation.
+Do not try to explain your requirements at length in text.
+Instead, build a small example and upload a screen shot.
 Be sure to include two things: (1) sample data and (2) desired result.
-Make sure you your image shows Excel's rows and columns, so that people can use cell references when they provide answers.
+Make sure you your image shows Excel's rows and columns, so that people can use cell references when they propose solutions.
 For example: